DurgeshMandge/DurgeshMandge/README.md

 ### Hi there 👋
-- 📫 How to reach me: main on durgeshmandge.it@gmail.com
+- 📫 How to reach me: mail on durgeshmandge.it@gmail.com

 <!--
 **DurgeshMandge/DurgeshMandge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.